 It’s no secret that dairy-free milks are on the up.
 It was recently reported that almost 25% of us in the UK now choose plant-based milks.
 Walk into any larger supermarket and you’re likely to find a carton of something plant-based beside your usual cow’s milk.
 Not only are they ideal for vegans and those intolerant to lactose but they’re also a great way to help reduce your carbon footprint, with the dairy industry being one of the top contributors to climate change.

 But with an overwhelming number of options now available, you might be wondering where to start.

-Well, if the environmental impact is your main concern then oat milk might be for you!
+Well, if the environmental impact is your main concern then oat milk might be the first carton you reach for.